Feb 24, Physics/Superconductivity

 Electricity travels imperfectly through traditional metallic conductors, losing energy as heat due to a kind of atomic-scale friction.
 Impurities in these materials also cause electrons to scatter and stumble, but superconductors can overcome this hurdle—assuming the synthesis process is precise.

-For this experiment, Bozovic used a custom-built molecular beam epitaxy system at Brookhaven Lab to grow thin films of LaSrCuO, an HTS cuprate (copper-oxide) compound.
+For this experiment, Bozovic used a custom-built molecular system at Brookhaven Lab to grow of LaSrCuO, an HTS cuprate (copper-oxide) compound.
 The metallic cuprates, assembled one atomic layer at a time, are separated by insulating planes of lanthanum and strontium oxides, resulting in what's called a quasi-two-dimensional conductor.
 When cooled down to a low enough temperature—less than 100 degrees Kelvin—strange electron waves began to ripple through that 2D matrix.
 At even lower temperatures, these films became superconducting.

 Electron Sea